yulia-kravchuk/HotelSearch/README.md

 3. Extract the project into some folder on your disk (or clone git repository).

-3. Go to project folder ..\Trivago and run bundle install selenium install
+3. Go to project folder ..\TestTrivago and run bundle install selenium install